 What audio delay actually means

-In plain English, audio delay means the sound arrives later than you expect.
+In plain English, audio delay means sound arrives later than expected.
 In karaoke, that matters because the system is handling both playback audio and a live microphone signal.
 If either path takes too long, or if the timing between those paths stops lining up well, the result can feel unnatural.

 Wireless paths also matter here.
 Not every wireless stage behaves the same way, and the type of transmission can change how noticeable the delay feels in real home use.
 That is why Wired vs Wireless Microphones: The Technical Differences That Matter at Home connects directly to this topic.